arirusso/analog/README.md

 A simple example is:

-You want to plot a point on a 500px graph using a data that lies in the 0..1 range.
+You'd like to plot a point on a 500px graph using a data that lies in the 0..1 range.

 ```ruby
 Scale.transform(0.5).from(0..1).to(0..500)
 => 250
 ```

-This is generally useful for converting data from raw values to a range used for display or other kinds of output.
+It's commonly useful for preparing data to be consumed by generalized APIs and communication protocols.

-I use it all the time in music programming, converting OSC messages to musical notes and things like that and figure it might be useful to others.
+Personally, I've used it in graphics, audio and for converting music data between OSC and MIDI.

 #### Usage